carsonak/printf/backup/README.md

 #### About the code

 - Document properly!
 - Group similar functions inside one file with a descriptive name.
+- Before storing any characters inside the buffer